InjectiveLabs/injective-protocol-specification/derivatives/v1-specification.md

 ## matchOrders

-This is the most basic way to match two orders.
+`matchOrders` can be used to atomically fill 2 orders without requiring the taker to hold any capital.
+This function is optimized for creator of the `rightOrder`.

 ```solidity
 /// @dev Matches the input orders.